 Designing Your Portfolio

-At Cardiff Park our focus is on managing globally diversified stock and bond portfolios, principally through the use of low-cost, tax efficient, passively managed stock and bond index funds.
-Client portfolios are generally composed entirely of no-load, no redemption fee mutual funds, with low fixed trading costs.
+As mentioned elsewhere on this site, our investment focus is on managing globally diversified stock and bond portfolios, principally through the use of low-cost, tax efficient, passively-managed stock and bond index funds.
+Client portfolios are generally composed entirely of no-load, no redemption-fee mutual funds, with low fixed trading costs.
 We generally recommend passively managed index funds offered by Dimensional Fund Advisors (DFA) as core investments.

 Within each asset class, the composition of investments may follow models defined by Cardiff Park or can be customized to suit individual client preferences and specific objectives.

-When determining the proper ratio of equities to fixed income, we also incorporate a client’s IRA, 401(k) and other savings accounts into design of the overall Investment strategy.
-Our clients benefit from the coordinated management of their accounts as a single portfolio rather than as separate unrelated portfolios.
-Planning for future rebalancing requirements also may influence initial distribution of assets across taxable and tax exempt accounts.
+When determining the proper ratio of equities to fixed income, we also incorporate a client’s IRA, 401(k) and other savings accounts into design of the overall investment strategy.
+Our clients benefit from coordinated management of their accounts as a single portfolio rather than as separate unrelated portfolios.
+Planning for future rebalancing requirements may influence initial distribution of assets across taxable and tax exempt accounts.

-All Cardiff Park portfolios are tax aware and based upon long-term “buy and hold” Investment strategies.
+All Cardiff Park portfolios are tax aware and based on long-term “buy and hold” investment strategies.
 Allocations to asset classes with relatively high expected taxable distributions are emphasized in tax exempt accounts.
 Allocations to asset classes with relatively low expected distributions in taxable accounts can increase the expected rate of return on the entire portfolio.
-The coordination and management of asset classes across different accounts permits rebalancing of the entire portfolio while paying lower capital gains.
+The coordination and management of asset classes across different accounts enables rebalancing of the entire portfolio with lower capital gains.